 - Day 3 Maputo (1B)

 - Cross the border and continue to the capital city of Mozambique, Maputo.
 Take an orientation walk including a visit to the municipal market, Praca dea Independencia, Iron House and the Jamma Masjid Mosque.
+Note: It is possible to be denied entry at the border if you haven't organized your visa in advance.
+For the best price and less hassle at the border, it's best to get a Mozambique visa from an embassy before arriving.
 Several rivers meet the sea at this diverse locale, and two islands, Inhaca and Portuguese, lie just off the coast.
 Notice the definite Latin flare to the city of approximately two million people, as Maputo openly embraces its Latin heritage.
 There is a unique feel to this city, with its popular seafront, colonial architecture, and colourful jacaranda trees.
 There are also some excellent restaurants where you can enjoy cool drinks and peri-peri prawns.
 The infamous Fere de Populare has dozens of bars and discos where Mozambicans dance well into the night to seductive Latin beats.
 Spend a bit of time exploring the city, with options like the Cathedral of Nossa Senhora da Conceicao, the Casa de Ferro (Iron House), which was designed by the same architect as the Eiffel Tower, and the Jardim Tunduru (botanical gardens).
 Maputo's history starts with Lourenco Marques, the Portuguese navigator who came ashore in 1545 to find a protected bay with potential for trade.
 Inhaca Island, just off-shore, was chosen by the Portuguese as a safe base for a small settlement.
 The British and Dutch tried to establish trading posts in the 17th and 18th centuries.
 The discovery of diamonds and gold in what was then the Transvaal province of South Africa changed the fortunes of Lourenco Marques (as Maputo was then known).
 The Witwatersrand developed a railway line, built in 1894 and Lourenco Marques and its port began to prosper.
 By the mid-20th century, the city had also become the playground of hordes of Transvaal holiday-makers.
 After some internal struggles, Mozambique is finally becoming the gorgeous cultural and beach destination it is destined to be.

 - Days 4-5 Praia do Tofo (2B,1D)